Close Modal×

 Did you know that when you initially put in an offer to buy a home and it’s accepted, you’re purchasing the property As Is?
 This is technically true.
 To understand this, let’s look at the verbiage in the contract.

-This means that the buyer will receive the property in the same condition or better before escrow closes.
+This means that the buyer should receive the property in substantially the same condition at close of escrow as when the offer was accepted (unless the parties agree otherwise in writing).

 So, what exactly does this mean?